outofmbufs/pidcontrol/README.md

 There is one read/write attribute and the rest are read-only.

 READ-WRITE ATTRIBUTES:
-- `sp_now` -- If the handler sets this attribute to something other than None (i ts default), then this value is used to set the setpoint.
+- `sp_now` -- If the handler sets this attribute to something other than None (its default), then this value is used to set the setpoint.

 READ-ONLY ATTRIBUTES:
 - `pid` -- the PIDPlus object